Recurrent neural networks: vanishing and exploding gradients are not the end of the story: The curse of memory

 \subsection{Signal propagation in linear diagonal recurrent neural networks}

 We study how hidden state and gradient magnitudes evolve as the network encodes longer-term dependencies.
-Ideally, we would like these quantities not to vanish or explode.
-This property improves the conditioning of the loss landscape \citep{noci_why_2024} and hence eases optimization \citep{yang_feature_2020, yang_spectral_2023}.
-We make the following assumptions: \begin{itemize} \item[a)] \textbf{Linear diagonal recurrent neural networks}.
+Ideally, these quantities do not vanish or explode, as it improves the conditioning of the loss landscape \citep{noci_why_2024} and eases optimization \citep{yang_feature_2020, yang_spectral_2023}.
+We operate under the following assumptions: \begin{itemize} \item[a)] \textbf{Linear diagonal recurrent neural networks}.
 We restrict ourselves to update functions of the form $f_\theta(h_t, x_{t+1}) = \lambda \odot h_t + x_{t+1}$ with $\lambda$ a vector of the size of $h_t$ and $\odot$ the element-wise product.
 For ease of exposition, we present results for real-valued $\lambda$ here; see Appendix~\ref{app_subsec:com_derivation} for the complex-valued setting.
-While this assumption is strong, it allows us to identify some crucial mechanisms and it is satisfied for some models like S4 \cite{gu_efficiently_2022} and LRUs \cite{orvieto_resurrecting_2023}.
-We later show our analysis can model some features of more sophisticated networks. \item[b)] \textbf{Infinite time horizon}.
+While this assumption is strong, it allows us to identify some crucial mechanisms and models like S4 \cite{gu_efficiently_2022}, S5 \cite{smith_simplified_2023} and LRUs \cite{orvieto_resurrecting_2023} satisfy it.
+We later show that our analysis can model some features of more sophisticated networks.
+Note that we do not consider the input and readout mappings usually featured in recurrent layers as they are feedforward layers and signal propagation within them is already well understood \cite[e.g.,][]{glorot_understanding_2010, he_delving_2015}. \item[b)] \textbf{Infinite time horizon}.
 We consider infinite sequences and initialize the network dynamics at $t_0 = -\infty$.
 It simplifies our calculations while being a reasonable assumption when the sequences considered are longer than the characteristic timescales of the dependencies we want to learn. \item[c)] \textbf{Wide-sense stationarity}.
 We assume the different quantities that the network receives, which include the inputs $x_t$, to be wide-sense stationary (WSS).
 A random process $X_t$ is said to be WSS if its auto-correlation function is independent of time, that is, for all $t \in \mathbb{Z}$ and $\Delta \in \mathbb{Z}$, $\mathbb{E}_X \left [ X_{t+\Delta} X_t \right ] =: R_X(\Delta)$, where $\E_X$ denotes the expectation over the data.
-It corresponds to assuming that the statistics of the different sequences within the data are invariant to time shifts. \end{itemize} We are now equipped to analyze signal propagation in one recurrent layer, both in the forward and backward passes.
+It corresponds to assuming that the statistics of the data are invariant to time shifts.
+This is a standard assumption when analyzing stochastic processes \cite{pavliotis_stochastic_2014}.
+It keeps our calculations concise and does not qualitatively affect our conclusions (cf. Section~\ref{sec:realistic}).
+We discuss how to relax it in Appendix~\ref{app:discussion_wss}. \end{itemize} We are now equipped to analyze signal propagation in one recurrent layer, both in the forward and backward passes.
 We show that both hidden states and backpropagated errors explode as $|\lambda| \rightarrow 1$.